Read time: 12 minutes | Key insight: Your wing is why your type description only half-fits you

 “Harmony through strength and action”

 Core Pattern: Type 9’s desire for peace supported by Type 8’s assertiveness when needed.
-More decisive and protective.
+More decisive and protective than 9w1.

 Childhood Wound: “I must keep peace through quiet strength.”

-- Shows love through steady presence and protection
+In Relationships: More assertive than 9w1 when necessary.
+Shows love through steady presence and quiet protection.

 Career Patterns: Mediation, counseling, management, HR, social work, law enforcement